 Are you feeling that weight, too?
 Here’s the encouragement I have for you.
 It’s another simple sentence, not nearly as hard to write:

 I am a student.

 That sentence was so much easier to write because I have a Teacher – the best one ever!
 When the days are difficult, I can run to Him and sit at His feet and learn.
 I can ask Him, “How do I teach these kids?
-How do I show them truth?”
+How do I show them the Truth?”
 What does that look like today, God?”
 The weight of being the teacher to my kids is lessened by my choice to learn alongside them.

 A Lead-Learner, a Parent-Learner

-Settle in to learning not about how to homeschool (there are books galore out there – for later), but how YOU homeschool.
+Settle into learning not about how to homeschool (there are books galore out there – for later), but how YOU homeschool.
 How you homeschool at the beginning of the year may look completely different than how you end the year.
 In the interim, you will discover the ways your kids learn, the ways you teach, what the rhythms of your day are, and more.

 This is your year to soak it in.
 See a problem rising up?
 Want to do all the things and just don’t have time for it?
 Put on your student hat.
 Dig in and search for the answer, the solution – whatever works for you.

 As you likely know, Classical Conversations is a Christian Classical approach to education at home.
 Classical Conversations is structured in the early years – the Foundations years – as three cycles.
 Every community across the globe is on the same cycle each year.
 That means no matter where your student enters the cycle, she is in the fold immediately, on the same page as everyone else.